makoConstruct/the-shivsock/README.md

 ##why do we need another protocol?

 To be honest, I'm not entirely sure we do.
-I'm not aware of a good alternative, but to be honest I just couldn't be bothered spending time reasearching the minutae of a raft of mostly inferiour protocol when I could just sit down, code it my way, and get exactly what I want with no bullshit.
+I'm not aware of a good alternative, but to be honest I just couldn't be bothered spending time researching the minutae of a raft of mostly inferior protocols when I could just sit down, code it my way, and get exactly what I want with no bullshit.
 You know how it is.
-I'll update this section on the event that I learn that my way really is best.
+I'll update this section in the event that I'm ever able to articulate a position of superiority.

 ###spec
 Simple one way message: `{o:<payload>}`